Frenchie Travel Safety: How to Fly or Drive with Your Best Friend

 Most airlines allow Frenchies in the cabin (never put them in cargo!), but you must check the specific dimensions for under-seat carriers.
 Always acclimate your dog to the bag at home weeks before the trip using positive reinforcement and treats.

 Adventure is better with your bat pig by your side.
-Make sure you’re prepared for the journey by exploring our [Travel Bags & Accessories] for the safest and most comfortable carriers on the market.
+Make sure you’re prepared for the journey by exploring our [Dog Carriers] for the safest travel options, and don’t forget to check out our [Travel Gear & Hydration] for all your road trip essentials.